File (im_file)

 EscapeGlobPatterns

-This boolean directive specifies whether the backslash (\) character in glob patterns or wildcarded entries should be enabled as an escape sequence.
-If set to TRUE, this directive implies that the backslash character (\) needs to be escaped by another backslash character (\\).
+Set this directive to TRUE to escape the backslash character (\) with another backslash character, resulting in \\, in glob patterns or entries with wildcards.
 File and directory patterns on Windows do not require escaping and are processed as non-escaped even if this directive is set to TRUE.
-The default is FALSE.

 Exclude